Bulletin Announcement: DuBois

 Use this in your 08/10/2025 bulletin

-In today’s gospel a servant WAITED for the master to return.
+In today’s gospel, a servant waited for the master to return.
 Waiting is a normal part of family life.
 We wait for a child’s birth, then for small legs to catch up.
-Later we wait for teenagers to return home safely.
-Finally we wait alone anticipating a call or visit from an adult child.
-Waiting is sacred time, for even in the waiting we are connected.
+Later, we wait for teenagers to return home safely.
+Finally, we wait alone, anticipating a call or visit from an adult child.
+Waiting is sacred time, for even in the waiting, we are connected.

 A Family Perspective 8-17-2025